carterdcode/port-scanner/README.md

 ## ✅ Tip

-If you're using GitHub Codespaces, the terminal will automatically start in the `src/` directory and display usage instructions.
+If you're using GitHub Codespaces, the terminal will automatically start in the `src/` directory and display this readme file (it may take a while to load).

 ---